kodamaChameleon/judy-maltego/README.md

 | searchPhrase       | Returns search results from www.judyrecords.com using a phrase    | maltego.Phrase     |
 | toCaseDetails      | Extracts case details from judyrecords.com using url              | maltego.judyRecord |

+*Note*: The community edition (CE) of Maltego limits the total entities that can be returned during a single transform to 12 which is well under what many searchName/searchPhrase results will return.
+The transform can be run additional times until no more results are returned.

 **Supported Records**
 Judyrecords advertises millions of records making it virtually impossible to cover every record type.
 If a record type is not supported, results will still come back using searchName or searchPhrase; however, toCaseDetails will return "Unsupported Record Type."
 - Las Vegas, Nevada Justice Court Record